JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 > "I’m not comfortable sharing my current salary.
 I would prefer to focus on the value I can add to this company rather than what I’m paid at my current job.
 I don’t have a specific number in mind for a desired salary, and you know better than I do what value my skillset and experience could bring to your company.
 I want this move to be a big step forward for me in terms of both responsibility and compensation."

-If they keep pushing with that longer answer, you can shorten it up and try again:
+If they keep pushing after that longer answer, you can shorten it up and try again:

 > "I'm just not comfortable discussing my current or expected salary.
 I prefer to focus on the value I can add in this position, and I look forward to hearing what you think is appropriate."